dweam-team/world-arcade/README.md

 Unlike traditional games, that run on a deterministic game engine, generative games use an interactive video model to generate every frame of the game in real-time, reacting to your button presses.

+Currently, the models are dispersed across Github and hard to find.
+Even when you find one, it takes technical knowledge and time to run them yourself.
+So we're bringing them together for you to play.

 Dweamworld is an open-source platform that makes it easy to play them locally, or stream from a server.

 ## Features